 Docker ARGs

-docker command than I had anticipated.
+Today I realised that there is more depth to the ARG docker command than I had anticipated.
 Especially its scope in the context of multi-stage builds is non-trivial.
 Take the following (highly convoluted) Dockerfile for example:

 ARG VERSION=latest FROM alpine:$VERSION as build ARG VERSION=3.16 RUN echo $VERSION > image_version FROM alpine:$VERSION COPY --from=build /image_version /other_image_version ARG VERSION RUN echo $VERSION > image_version CMD cat other_image_version && cat image_version